 Simply put, non-homestead property is any property that does not have a homestead exemption or other special exceptions under Florida law.
-Common examples of non-homestead properties include businesses, rental properties, and second homes.
+Common examples of non-homestead properties include businesses and rental properties.

 Will Amendment 2 affect schools and emergency services?

 Funding for our schools will not be affected by Amendment 2.